get-charlie/ChDats/README.md

-# ChStack
+# ChDataStructures
-An stb style header only library for a generic stack
+Sbt style header only libraries for common data structures.